joelmrcdo/joelmrcdo.github.io/_posts/2025-06-03-moving-average-crossover.md

 ---

 Below is a minimal Python example illustrating a simple moving average crossover approach using daily SPY prices.
+When price data cannot be retrieved, this example uses a small sample dataset so the code still runs.

 ```python
 import pandas as pd